contributte/datagrid/.docs/assets.md

 **Icons**

 You will probably want to use some icon font, but that is in your command.
-On this project website we use font awesome (you can change the icon prefix by setting new value to static property `DataGrid::$iconPrefix = 'fa fa-';`).
+On this project website we use font awesome (you can change the icon prefix by setting new value to static property `Datagrid::$iconPrefix = 'fa fa-';`).

 **Spinners**